appium/appium/docs/en/commands/session/source.md

 This method is useful for inspecting your application hierarchy and using that to write [selectors](/docs/en/commands/element/find-element.md)

 (NOTE: iOS and Android don't have standard ways of defining their application source, so on calls to 'Get Page Source' Appium traverses the app hierarchy and creates an XML document.
-Thus, getting the source can oftentime be an expensive and time-consuming operation)
+Thus, getting the source can often be an expensive and time-consuming operation)

 ## Support